iTalantaAcademy-kakuma-1/Group-3-repo/planning/Blacklog.md

 # Must have

-1. I as a owner, would like to see the title of the website so that the visitors of the website can easily identify it.
+1. I as the owner,would like to see the tittle of the website.

-2. I as a owner, would like to see a short description of the company on the website so that my clients can know what the company offers.
+2. I as the owner, would like to see a short description of the company on the website.

-3. I as a owner, would like to be able to Log into the website so that i can submit my feedback.
+3. I as the owner, would like to collect feedbacks from my regular clients who are using the website.

-4. I as a owner, would like to see description of paragraph well centered so that I can read easily
+4. I as the owner would like to see supported languages displayed on the website.

+5. I as the owner, would like to communicate using social media platforms

-5. I as a owner, would like to see icons of programming languages so that I can have hint about them.
+6. I as the owner would like my clients to see the statistics of the deployments that are done by the company.

-6. I as a owner, would like to communicate using social media platforms so as to ease the means of communication.
+7. I as the owner would like my clients to see the statistics of the deployments that are done by the company

 ## Should have

-1. I as a owner,would like to see the display of the contact page so that i communicate to you incase i have any query.
+1. I as the owner would like to see a statement at the bottom of the website.

-2. I as a owner, would like to be able to get a link from the website.
+2. I as the owner, would like to see a description extreme Cloud Hosting.

-3. I as a owner, would like to see services offered.

-4. I as a owner, would like to see new updates or items added on the website so as to be aware of those updates and items.
+3. I as the owner, would like to see distinctive features of my company on the website.

-5. I as a owner, would like to see publications on the website so that I can make easy reference from the published articles.
+4. I as the owner would like to see documentations of the company.